web3bio/ensnode/README.md

   - (possible) continued backwards compatibility with subgraph
   - support indexing subset of data, i.e. only domains under parent node

-### todo
+### known bugs

+- [ ] there's an account `0x` in the database, which is definitely a bug
+  - add a check at callsite to throw the event that causes this
+- [ ] root domain is not `is_migrated`, definitely should be after new registry is created

+#### next up

-- [ ] implement nameWrapper
+- [ ] confirm all the schema relations are configured correctly
 - [ ] integrate rainbow tables for label healing
-  - load the tabel dump into pglite & query synchronously to match existing behavior
+  - load the table dump into pglite (or just postgres) & query synchronously to match existing behavior
   - https://github.com/graphprotocol/ens-rainbow
 - [ ] subgraph graphql implementation within ponder
   - [ ] implement subgraph-style pagination api